Kholoud-Ibrahim/Kholoud-Ibrahim.github.io/docs/_posts/2022-05-12-Feature Stores - The Full Story .md

 <span style="color:red"> ***Important Note : Features Discovery and reusability are at the heart of the feature store , and the two capabiltiies are usually used together , so that the data scientist discover the available features within the store and then decides to reuse them.*** </span>

 **3.Decoupling ML Models from Data infrastructure** :  ML systems built on traditional data infrastructure are often strongly coupled to databases, object stores, streams, and files.
-A result of this coupling, however, is that any change in data infrastructure may break dependent ML systems. feature store decouples ML models from the data infrastructure by providing a single data access layer to access any needed feature for model serving or model training.
+A result of this coupling,is that any change in data infrastructure may break dependent ML systems. feature store decouples ML models from the data infrastructure by providing a single data access layer to access any needed feature for model serving or training.

 **4.Avoid Training serving Skew** : Training-serving skew is a difference between performance during training and performance during serving.
 This skew can be caused by many reasons but the most common reason is dual implementations of data retrieval for training and serving can lead to inconsistencies in data. <br>